hongbumm/QueryGIS/README_eng.md

 - Enter your query and click the Ask (Ctrl + Enter) button.
     - `Ask and Run` function is enabled by default.
 If you do not want immediate execution, please disable it.
-    - Selecting `Reasoning (Better, Slower)` will operate using the reasoning model, o3-mini.
-    - Choosing `RAG (Better, Slower)` allows you to receive more accurate and reliable responses.

 <p align="center">